krz/krz.github.io/_posts/2019-02-03-linear-regression.md

 This can be done using various methods, such as ordinary least squares (OLS), gradient descent, etc.
 Here, we will use the two deep learning libraries `pytorch` and `tensorflow`.

-Pytorch has the `torch.nn.Linear()` module, also known as a feed-forward layer or fully connected layer, for this task.
+PyTorch has the `torch.nn.Linear()` module, also known as a feed-forward layer or fully connected layer, for this task.
 This layer implements a matrix multiplication between an input \\(x\\) and a weights matrix \\(W\\):

 $$